Upper007/Upper007/README.md

 ###

 <p align="left">I am a web developer and currently looking for an opportunity in the field.
 Try to acquire new skills that add to my performance and productivity.
-I'm willing to take on new challenges and keep up to date!<br><br>I am currently studying:<br>- Javascript, TypeScript<br>- Node.js, Node Express<br>- MongoDB, MaySQL, MVC<br>- Docker, AWS CDK<br>- API, NPM<br>Goals:<br>- Work in web development<br>- Pursue a career in programming</p>
+I'm willing to take on new challenges and keep up to date!<br><br>I am currently studying:<br>- Javascript, TypeScript,<br>- PHP, Laravel,<br>- Node.js, Node Express<br>- MongoDB, MaySQL, MVC<br>- API, NPM<br>Goals:<br>- Work in web development<br>- Pursue a career in programming</p>

 ###